feathersjs-ecosystem/feathers-sequelize/README.md

 > **Caution:** When you're using feathers v4 and want to upgrade to feathers v5, please make sure to read the [migration guide](#migrate-to-feathers-v5-dove).

+> NOTE: This is the version for Feathers v5.
+For Feathers v4 use [feathers-sequelize v6](https://github.com/feathersjs-ecosystem/feathers-sequelize/tree/crow)

 A [Feathers](https://feathersjs.com) database adapter for [Sequelize](http://sequelizejs.com), an ORM for Node.js.
 It supports PostgreSQL, MySQL, MariaDB, SQLite and MSSQL and features transaction support, relations, read replication and more.

 <!-- TOC -->